Email: [email protected]

 Phone: +33 1 60 72 48 41

 Creativity, Economic Sociology, Fashion, Luxury, Market Dynamics, Mobility, Social Networks, Status, Style, Uncertainty, Watchmaking

-> Power & Politics, Organizational Sociology, Social Networking Strategies
+Power & Politics, Organisational Sociology, Social Networking Strategies

-> Household Goods & Textiles, Leisure, Entertainment & Hotels, Retailing
+Household Goods & Textiles, Leisure, Entertainment & Hotels, Retailing

-> Frédéric received his PhD in Sociology from Columbia University in the City of New York.
-He also holds an MPhil in Social and Political Sciences from the University of Cambridge (Trinity College) in the United Kingdom, an MSc in Management from Sciences Po Paris, and is a former fellow of the École Normale Supérieure de Cachan in France.
-He has recently been accredited to supervise research in management at Dauphine University in Paris.
-He has received several prestigious awards such as the Academy of Management OB Division’s 2012 Best Paper Award.
+Frédéric holds a PhD in Sociology from Columbia University, New York City; an MPhil in Social and Political Sciences from the University of Cambridge (Trinity College), United Kingdom; and an MSc in Management from Sciences Po, Paris.
+He is a former fellow of the École Normale Supérieure de Cachan, France.
+He has recently obtained accreditation to supervise research in management at Dauphine University, Paris.
+Prior to becoming a full-time tenure-track faculty at INSEAD, he held a post-doctoral research and teaching fellow position at the school for a period of two years.
+He has received several prestigious awards such as the Academy of Management Organisational Behaviour Division’s 2012 Best Paper Award.

-> Prior to completing his PhD, Frédéric worked for three year with McKinsey & Company in Belgium.
-There, he developed his practical business knowledge in several functional areas, in particular competitive intelligence and social network analysis.
-He was also involved in multiple strategic studies for a wide range of clients across industrial sectors.
+Prior to completing his PhD, Frédéric worked three years for McKinsey & Company, Belgium, where he developed his practical business knowledge in several functional areas, in particular, competitive intelligence and social network analysis.
+He was involved in multiple strategic studies for a wide range of clients from various industrial sectors.''